atalv/azlogr/README.md

 ## Installation

-You can install the development version of azlogr from [GitHub](https://github.com/) with:
+You can install the latest development version of `azlogr` from [GitHub](https://github.com/) with:

 ``` r